emf-creaf/hydrospain/README.md

 <br>

-We can retrieve as easily the same datasets for all stations and from all the basins by omitting the $\tt{basin}$ parameter.
+We can retrieve as easily the same file for all stations and from all the basins by omitting the $\tt{basin}$ parameter.

 ``` r
 x <- hydrospain(file_name = "afliq", verbose = FALSE)